-A special dividend, also referred to as an extra dividend, is a non-recurring “one-time” dividend distributed by the company to its shareholders. it is separate from the regular cycle of dividends and is abnormally larger than a company’s typical dividend payment.
+A special dividend, also referred to as an extra dividend, is a non-recurring, “one-time” dividend distributed by a company to its shareholders.
+It is separate from the regular cycle of dividends and is usually abnormally larger than a company’s typical dividend payment.

-Special dividends are typically declared after exceptionally strong company earnings, the sale of a subsidiary or business unit, a business spin-off, or for achieving a company milestone.
+Special dividends are typically declared after exceptionally strong company earnings, the sale of a subsidiary or business unit, a business spin-off, or after achieving a company milestone.

 Reasons for Paying a Special Dividend

 A company pays out a special dividend for the following reasons: